openjdk/jdk/doc/testing.md

 dependencies can be retrieved by running `sh make/devkit/createJMHBundle.sh`, after which `--with-jmh=build/jmh/jars` should work.

+When tests fail or timeout, jtreg runs its failure handler to capture necessary data from the system where the test was run.
+This data can then be used to analyze the test failures.
+Collecting this data involves running various commands (which are listed in files residing in `test/failure_handler/src/share/conf`) and some of these commands use `sudo`.
+If the system's `sudoers` file isn't configured to allow running these commands, then it can result in password being prompted during the failure handler execution.
+Typically, when running locally, collecting this additional data isn't always necessary.
+To be able to disable running the failure handler, use `--enable-jtreg-failure-handler=no` when running `configure`.

 ## Test selection

 All functionality is available using the `test` make target.
 In this use case,